istio/enhancements/features/distroless_images.md

 - [x] Documentation on istio.io includes samples/tutorials.

 N/A - I don't think we need samples here.
-We just need install steps, which we have
+We just need install steps, which we have.

 - [x] Documentation on istio.io includes appropriate glossary entries.